 R were used to calculate summary statistics.
 Height and diameter values were converted into a single Height-Diameter ratio (HDR).
 This was done so that each seedling had a single value describing its size.
 A higher HDR means that a seedling is becoming thinner and taller.

+HDR=Height (cm)Diameter (cm)

 Equation 1.